BruceWind/GcoreCDNIPSelector/README.md

 to choose the [Gcore](https://gcore.com/) IPs with the lowest possible connection latency.

 ### Background
-Because Gcore's DNS function is so good, users of Gcore typically report having an extremely steady experience.
+Gcore cdn provide a smooth experience over the world.

-On the other hand, those living in China use it often get timeout, shipments lost and high latency.
+On the other hand, those who living in China use it often get timeout, shipments lost and high latency.
 As a result, some people prefer to bind to Gcore's domain using low-latency IP addresses.
 I created this script to choose IPs with the lowest latency in these situations.

 ### How to use?